enso-org/enso/docs/semantics/encapsulation.md

 with all constructors public is called an _open_ type and a type with all constructors private is called a _closed_ type.

+### Methods

 Methods on types (or on modules) can be specified private.
 To check whether a private method is accessed only from within the same project, a runtime check must be performed, as this cannot be checked during the compilation.

+Conversion and foreign methods cannot be specified as private.

 ### Polyglot access